Stodid/late-term-assignment/Dev-Manual.md

 To install and run on a fresh Ubuntu 14.04 machine
 ------------------------------------
-sudo apt-get update && apt-get install default-jdk ./gradlew build
+sudo apt-get update && sudo apt-get install default-jdk ./gradlew build
 ./run.sh